provenance-io/docs/appendix/blockchain-comparison.md

 On support for non-custodial identities

 * Provenance Blockchain prefers that clients maintain the ability to "bring their own keys" to the blockchain without requiring centralized control or approval.
-Approaches that rely on certificates issued by a certificate authority or global governance board to control access are incompatible with the intended direction of Provenance Blockchain blockchain towards a decentralized public network.
+Approaches that rely on certificates issued by a certificate authority or global governance board to control access are incompatible with the intended direction of Provenance Blockchain towards a decentralized public network.

 ### Ethereum